 Protecting your designs throughout Europe

-To protect your design for five years in all 27 EU countries, you can apply for a registered community design at the Office for Harmonisation in the Internal Market (OHIM).
-If other countries become members, your registration is automatically extended.
+To protect your design for five years in all EU countries, you can apply for a registered community design at the European Union Intellectual Property Office (EUIPO).
+The right is renewable for up to 25 years.

 Protecting your designs worldwide

 Beyond the EU, you usually need to protect your IP rights by registering with individual countries, although some countries may allow you to extend your UK protection after completing certain local formalities.
-See a list of countries that extend UK IP protection on the Intellectual Property Office website.
+See a list of countries that extend UK IP protection.